Losing weight is hard.

 - An Isopure protein shake (it’s nice to have something sweet for dessert, and to help with increased gym time during this time!)

 As you can see, while this isn’t a total departure from the Gene Food recommended Mediterranean diet, I am likely spending extended periods of time in ketosis as my glucose intake is next to nothing, save the protein shake.
 The Mediterranean diet would afford me more in the way of whole grains and fruit, but I am avoiding these foods as part of this more “ketogenic” experiment.

 A meat and some sort of vegetables is the running trend here, as I’ve altogether cut out sugars and refined carbohydrates like bread and pasta, which falls in line with the suggestions given by my nutrition plan.
-Some days I’ll swap out the chicken for a fish like salmon or tilapia, other days I’ll elect to go for roasted brussels sprouts instead of zucchini, but at the end of the day I operate best when there’s a pattern and consistency, and diet is no exception there.
+Some days I’ll swap out the chicken for a fish like wild salmon or tilapia, other days I’ll elect to go for roasted brussel sprouts instead of zucchini, but at the end of the day I operate best when there’s a pattern and consistency, and diet is no exception there.
 It may not be the most exciting (mostly due to my own only-now-blossoming skills in the kitchen), but I can confidently say I haven’t felt better in my life.

 As far as my cholesterol numbers are concerned, two impacts here would be the food I’m eating, and the fasting element.